 It is important to note that Disney World officials have made clear that wearing a mask is not an alternative to social distancing measures.
 Cast Members will enforce six-foot distances between parties throughout Disney’s theme parks, water parks, and resort hotels.

-Furthermore, Disney has confirmed that while Guests are eating and drinking, both at restaurants and at events like the 2020 EPCOT International Food & Wine Festival, they must remain stationary and continue to practice physical distancing.
-This means that you won’t be able to walk around the World Showcase while drinking a cocktail this year.
+Furthermore, Disney has confirmed that while Guests are eating and drinking they must remain stationary and continue to practice physical distancing.
+This applies both at restaurants and at events like the Taste of EPCOT International Food & Wine Festival last year and the upcoming Taste of EPCOT International Flower & Garden Festival.
+This means that you won’t be able to walk around the World Showcase while drinking a cocktail for the foreseeable future.

 If you are looking for a Disney inspired face mask to wear when the parks reopen, there are lots of great options available.
 From Disney’s official cloth face mask options (now available at World of Disney at Disney Springs) to matching Minnie Ears and face mask sets, you’re sure to find something that suits your style before you hit Disney World for the first time this summer!